stefan52a/circle/README.md

     Technology based upon Apple/Google only, has its limits:

-        Contact Tracing is The Most Amazing And Scariest Technology of The 21st Century!
-We get this wrong, we are in big trouble .. for our health, our economy, and for our privacy!
+        Contact Tracing is The Most [Amazing And Scariest Technology](https://medium.com/asecuritysite-when-bob-met-alice/contact-tracing-the-most-amazing-and-scariest-technology-of-the-21st-century-9fb86d7869e5) of The 21st Century!
+We get this wrong, we are in big trouble for our health, our economy, and for our privacy!
 Please support and build things that help us recovery, but which protect fundamental rights.

-        I state three things I’ve learnt from working in health care:
+        I state [three things](https://medium.com/asecuritysite-when-bob-met-alice/the-flawed-world-of-contact-tracing-wheres-carol-the-tester-3939ac92488a) I’ve learnt from working in health care:

         /People trust their doctor to look after their data.